Guo12345678/Zig-Stat/README.md

-# Zig-Stat
+# Zig-Stat-Lib
  A basic statistics library for the zig language